gasduster99/sppComp/try1/try1_2.md

 <!--
  Because the
-species composition scale is bounded on [0, 1], in the presence of large variablitypredictive density may aggragate around the bounds   (i.e. these regions represent the densest packing of 95% probbaility under each predictive distribution).
+species composition scale is bounded on [0, 1], in the presence of large variablitypredictive density may aggregate around the bounds   (i.e. these regions represent the densest packing of 95% probability under each predictive distribution).
 -->

 <!--
 The Poisson and binomial models attempt to model both the mean and residual variances with a single parameter for each species.
-This can tend to biase mean estimates, in overdispersed stratum, toward larger values, for the sake of estimating larger residual variances.
+This can tend to bias mean estimates, in overdispersed stratum, toward larger values, for the sake of estimating larger residual variances.
 Similarly variance estimates may tend to be biased toward smaller values for the sake of estimating smaller means.